Endocarditis in Children

 What is endocarditis?

 Endocarditis is an infection of the inner lining of your child's heart.
-It may also affect the valves in his heart.
+It may also affect the valves in his or her heart.

 What causes endocarditis?

 A child born with certain heart problems has an increased risk for endocarditis.
 Endocarditis is most often caused by a bacterial infection.
 It may also be caused by viral, fungal, or parasitic infections.
-Bacteria or other germs may enter his bloodstream and get to his heart in the following ways:
+Bacteria or other germs may enter your child's bloodstream and get to his or her heart in the following ways: